forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Add scaling metrics

 ## Support, questions and bugs
-We are most accessible via team@supertokens.io and via the GitHub issues feature.
+We are most accessible via team@supertokens.io, via the GitHub issues feature and our [Discord channel](https://discord.gg/zVcVeev).

 We realise that our community is small at the moment and therefore we will actively provide support to anyone interested in this library.

 General support includes the following (freely available from us forever):
 - Fixing bugs and catering to issues that apply to most users of this library.